 Subsequent Offenses: A minimum of 10 days of in-school/out-of-school suspension subject to the discretion of the building administrator.
-A waiver of up to 2 days may be granted subject to student enrollment in a tobacco rehabilitation program approved by the building administrator.
 The tobacco products rules may apply to all students enrolled at Wayne Trace Local Schools, regardless of age.